 Welcome to the biggest hub of motor racing in the world: the Motorsport Valley®

 Also known as Silicon Fen, Motorsport Valley® refers to the cluster of firms based around Oxfordshire and the Midlands involved in supplying cutting-edge technology to Formula One, Formula E and many other motorsport sectors.
-They dominate the design and manufacture of components used in the majority of the world’s racing categories today.
+They dominate the design and manufacture of components used in the majority of the world’s motor racing categories today.

-The valley is also home to some of the world’s biggest and most recognised racing teams.
+The valley is also home to some of the world’s biggest and most recognised motor racing teams.
 It’s within the geography of this valley that science and technology take the forefront in pioneering the next big innovations in motorsports.

 During the Second World war, the Thames Valley became important centre for aerospace engineering owing to its location which was ideal for building and servicing aircraft.
 Post the war many of the airfields and their engineers were no longer needed.
 This concentration of engineering talent was easily transitioned into motorsport alongside the abandoned airfields which proved to be the perfect infrastructure for racetracks.
 These conditions were too ideal to resist, and the valley saw motorsport companies flocking down to establish themselves here.
 The rest as they say was history — and the Motorsport Valley® was born!